skip to Main Content

 Consult with Virginia Estate Planning Attorneys

-Executing your will is a great start with estate planning, but it’s important to keep the provisions updated to ensure it properly reflects your wishes.
+Executing your will is a great start with estate planning, but it’s important to keep the provisions updated to ensure they properly reflect your wishes.
 The Virginia estate planning attorneys at Shannon & Associates, P.C. can help you decide whether a codicil is appropriate, and can assist with the legal requirements for making sure it’s effective.
-Please contact online or call our office at (757) 228-5529 to discuss your options.
+Please contact us online or call our office at (757) 228-5529 to discuss your options.

 Back To Top